 I’m not sure if you know, but I was sponsored by Rane back when the TTM-56 came out.
 It cemented Rane as the go-to standard for scratch & battle DJs.
-Before that, Vestax had a strong control with their PMC series.
+Before that, Vestax had a strong control on the market with their PMC series.

 When the Rane TTM-57 dropped with Serato inside it was life changing… one of the greatest 2 channel DJ mixers to ever exist.
 Next, I loved the Rane 62 like it was my baby.
 After so many Rane mixers in a row, I thought I’d never own a mixer that wasn’t a Rane.